Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 * **Code Style:** Please try to adhere to the existing code style used in the project.
 For MicroPython and Python, follow PEP 8 conventions where applicable.
 * **Documentation:** Keep documentation up-to-date with your changes.
 If you add new features or modify existing ones, update the relevant comments, docstrings, and the `README.md` file if necessary.
-* **Testing:** Contributions that include tests are highly encouraged.
-Well-tested code is more likely to be merged.
-* **Communication:** If you have questions or want to discuss potential contributions, please feel free to open an issue in the repository.
 * **Respectful Communication:** Please be respectful and considerate of other contributors in all discussions and interactions.

 ### Types of Contributions We Welcome

-* **Bug Fixes:** Identifying and fixing bugs in the existing code.
 * **New Features:** Implementing new functionalities, such as support for additional sensors, integration with other platforms, or improvements to the AI model.
-* **Documentation Improvements:** Enhancing the clarity, accuracy, and completeness of the project's documentation.
-* **Code Refactoring:** Improving the structure, readability, and efficiency of the code.
 * **Testing:** Writing unit, integration, or end-to-end tests.
-* **Examples and Tutorials:** Creating examples or tutorials that demonstrate how to use the system or its components.
 * **AR App Enhancements:** Contributing to the development and features of the Augmented Reality application.

 We appreciate your interest in contributing to this project and look forward to your valuable contributions!